 As you can see from the list these behaviors can cover a wide range of things.
 The idea is thinking for your self certain things you need to do daily, or during the week to be mentally strong, confident, happy, focused, calm, energized, and ready for whatever comes your way.
 For most athletes they usually include things that directly impact the main areas they struggle with the most.

 For example, I have had a lot of athletes who are always comparing themselves to others, so staying off of social media is probably a big one for them.
 There is no limit or right or wrong way to do this, but if you write them out, and then track them each day (not all will be done on a daily basis), you will start to see that your performance level correlates with how well and how many on the list you did.
 It also makes it more obvious when you have stopped doing something and helps to motivate you to get back on track.
 All athletes want consistency, well the key to consistency in your performance relates to the consistency of the behaviors you need to do in order to be at your best.

 These are just two examples of what goes on during a session, and the areas that I work with.
-There is no limit, really anything that is not tangible that impacts the tangible aspects of an athletes performance falls under sport psychology (unless it is a severe condition, like addiction, eating disorders etc.).
+There is no limit, really anything that is not tangible that impacts the tangible aspects of an athletes performance falls under mental performance/conditioning (unless it is a severe condition, like addiction, eating disorders etc.).

 If you wish to go deeper and unpack what you need to do on the mental side to be the athlete you know you can be, contact us today.